Nong Khiaw - The Complete Guide

 Be very careful after heavy rains and always stick to marked paths!

 Nong Khiaw is surrounded by limestone mountains, and these provide the perfect environment for the slow formation of caves.
-Nong Khiaw has three major accessible cave complexes, within walking distance of the town.
+Nong Khiaw has three major accessible cave complexes, each within walking distance of the town (obviously a lot quicker to get to if you have a scooter).
 We checked out all three, and here’s what we found.

 The Phar Noi History Caves are almost inside town itself.
-Follow the signs from the main road (southern side of the bridge) and go through the construction site or new hostel depending on when you read this!
+Follow the signs from the main road (southern side of the bridge) and head down to the grounds of the Eco Farm Stay and Hostel.
 At the far end of the field, there is a small bamboo bridge and hut.
 This is the ticket booth.
-Tickets were 20,000 kip each (£0.96 or $1.18), if you’ve got this far in the article, you must have noticed that this seems to be the standard entrance fee for everything.
+Tickets cost 30,000 kip each, if you’ve got this far in the article, you’ll notice that entrance fees are quite standard across most activities in town!
 Once over the bridge, you follow the path up the hillside and through a small jungly wood before you reach the first cave.

 The first cave features a tall ceiling, draped in stalactites and a circular opening to the sky.
 At certain times of the day, the sun will line up and cast a perfect beam of light down into the cave.
 Unfortunately, we had no idea when this would be, so we just enjoyed the cave as it was.

 The second cave was a short walk from the first and could easily be missed.
 Look for a large rock between two trees, and you will see a small opening at the bottom.
 Crouch down and head through.
 Just inside is a bamboo ladder leading down into a large cave.
-Similar to the Phathok Caves you will need a torch in here, do not try an explore here without one!
+Similar to the Pha Kuang Cave you will need a torch in here, do not try to explore without one!

 “My preciousss….”